Twiggy the Water-Skiing Squirrel: Performances

 Following the success of Twiggy's first water-skiing performance in 1979, the Bests brought Twiggy's water-ski act to crowds across the country.
 The Bests sold their roller rink and began touring with Twiggy full-time in a motor home.
 Twiggy was featured on the TV program Real People, which gave her a national audience.
 Lou Ann said in 2003 that Twiggy had taken her all around North America, as well as to Paris and Bermuda.

 Since gray squirrels only live about six years, the Bests have had at least eleven different "Twiggy" squirrels.
 A young squirrel was always trained and kept "on deck" and the retired squirrels live out their lives as family pets.
 The squirrels are trained to ride on buoyant foam blocks, which are then towed behind a remote-controlled boat.
 Training takes about two years.
 The Bests say that the squirrels can only focus for about ten minutes of instruction at a time.
 Lou Ann said in 2003 that training a squirrel was "kinda like training a husband" because "you have to give them a lot of love and affection and tell them the same thing over and over again."

 Water safety messaging

-In 1997, Chuck Best drowned to death.
-He dove off a boat to rescue his stepfather and suffered from a heart attack while in the water.
+In 1997, Chuck Best drowned when he dove off a boat to rescue his stepfather and suffered from a heart attack while in the water.
 Following her husband's death, Lou Ann initially quit performances with the squirrels.
 However, messages from fans encouraged her to restart the program, this time with hand-sewed life jackets for the squirrels and a water safety message incorporated into Twiggy's performance.
 Twiggy is the "spokes-animal" for the National Safe Boating Council's "Wear It" life jacket campaign.